sipos/Promethean_ActiveConnect/README.md

 * Backing up files somewhere off-site obviously makes sense too
 * Some sort of firewall may be advisable if you are using untrusted networks.
 I don't think it enables anything by default.

+#### Pop!_OS

+I don't necessarily recommend Pop!_OS.
+It uses GNOME 3, like Ubuntu (though both modified versions), and is less polished and slightly less compatible/well documented than Ubuntu, with no advantages I am aware of.
+I also found it less stable than Ubuntu or Linux Mint Cinnamon.
+I would recommend Linux Mint Cinnamon, and then Ubuntu, over Pop!_OS, unless using a System 76 system.

+I used the following image for this (sha256sum): `4e1c5e391062c79dc611ce383c2a709fecac36798ebd81444a734fd41252608e  pop-os_22.04_amd64_intel_58.iso`

+I booted Pop!_OS 22.04 LTS, which took a while, and then installed it as follows (with Ethernet connected - I didn't test without it):

+* Clicked Wait on the dialogue saying Install Pop!_OS is not responding
+* Clicked Select with English selected
+* Selected United Kingdom, and clicked Select
+* Clicked Select with English (UK) selected for the keyboard layout
+* Clicked Select with Default selected for the keyboard layout variant
+* Selected Clean Install, and clicked Clean Install
+* Selected the ATA FORESEE 64GB SSD, and clicked Erase and Install
+* Entered `Nick Cripps` as my full name, and `sipos` as my user name (as before, obviously change these), and clicked Next
+* Entered and confirmed a password, and clicked Next
+* Left Encryption password is the same as user account password checked and clicked Encrypt (I don't necessarily recommend encrypting the disk if you aren't storing anything sensitive or taking the device anywhere)
+* Waited for the system to be installed
+* Clicked Restart Device
+* Entered the disk encryption/user password, and pressed Enter (which produces the message `cryptsetup: cryptdata: set up successfully`)
+* Clicked my name, entered my password, and pressed Enter
+* Clicked Next with Dock extends to the edges selected
+* Clicked Next with the default workspaces and applications buttons enabled (though I'd disable the workspaces button if you don't use multiple workspaces) and the date & time and notifications position being centre
+* Clicked Next on the super key (Windows key on keyboards with that) screen
+* Clicked Next on the gestures screen (without hardware to perform them, like a multi-touch touchscreen or track pad, this is irrelevant)
+* Clicked Next with the dark theme selected
+* Clicked Next without enabling location services
+* Typed London into the search box, selected the "London, East and South East England, United Kingdom" option, clicked Next
+* Clicked Skip on connecting online accounts
+* Clicked Start Using Pop!_OS
+* Clicked the Pop!_Shop on the menu bar, clicked the hamburger menu, clicked on Updates & Installed Software, clicked Update All, and waited for Installing updates and Checking for updates to finish, before closing the Pop!_Shop
+* Opened Settings, clicked on Sharing, and changed the computer name to `pyros` (choose your own if following this)
+* Clicked on Power in the Settings window and changed the Power Mode to Performance (the device only uses AC power, so best to have best performance)
+* Clicked on Removable Media in the Settings window, and changed the action for Software from Run Software to Ask what to do (you need to hold down the mouse button to keep the menu open)
+* Closed the Settings window and opened a Terminal window, and ran `sudo apt install -y build-essential python3 python3-virtualenv git openssh-server broadcom-sta-dkms`
+* Clicked on one of the removable disk partitions, to open a file manager window, and clicked the eject button next to it, before removing the install USB and closing the file manager window
+* Closed the terminal window when the command had run, and the prompt was shown again
+* Rebooted, by clicking on the menu in the top right, clicking Power Off / Log Out, and then Restart... and Restart (restart isn't necessary, but it is easier to describe than how to load the WiFi drivers without rebooting)
+* Removed the Ethernet cable during reboot
+* Unlocked the disk, and logged in again, as before
+* I then clicked on the status icons in the top right, then on Wi-Fi Not Connected (the WiFi drivers are loaded after a reboot), clicked Select Network, selected my WiFi network SSID and clicked Connect, entered the key, and pressed Enter
+* The WiFi now worked
+* If you install VLC from the Pop!_Shop, check the package size, as there was one about 45Mb and one over a GB.
+One will be a deb package and the other a Snap or FlatPak I expect.
+You may also wish to make it the default player for Music and Video in the Settings app > Default Applications
+* Similarly, if installing GIMP or Inkscape, change from the FlatPak to the deb package from the Ubuntu repo for a much smaller install
+* Signing-in to Firefox to share bookmarks, passwords, settings, etc, and making it the default browser, probably makes sense
+* Backing up files somewhere off-site obviously makes sense too
+* Some sort of firewall may be advisable if you are using untrusted networks.
+I don't think it enables anything by default.

 ### Suggested software

 For any Linux beginners, I usually install the following GUI apps: